Flughafentransit, © colorbox

 - family members of a privileged EU citizen (Spouses, children and grandchildren under 21 years, parents and grandparents only if generally sponsored by the privileged EU citizen)

 If you travel via Frankfurt or Munich airport, you need to hold a confirmed airline ticket for onward travel within 24 hours after scheduled arrival.
 If you travel through one of the other below mentioned airports you need to hold a confirmed airline ticket for onward travel on the day of scheduled arrival.

-Only the six below mentioned airports have an international transit area allowing transit without formally entering the Schengen area:
+Only the five below mentioned airports have an international transit area allowing transit without formally entering the Schengen area:

 If you require a transit visa, you can find more information here.